It’s a celebration of maternal and child health heroes

 It is our honour to announce and celebrate the extraordinary individuals being recognised for the BFA.
 These 6 maternal and child health heroes work to improve health outcomes for children and pregnant people living with and affected by infectious diseases.
 Through their unwavering commitment, they strive to create a world where every child and pregnant person can thrive in good health.
 Videos of all 17 BFA finalists are available here.

-Young Researcher: Isaquel Bartolomou Silva
+Young Researcher: Isaquel Bartolomeu Silva

 Africa: Adeodata R Kekitiinwa